 Diversity trends among Permian and Mesozoic marine reptiles

-Overview of major mesozoic dinosaur groups (traditional/Ornithischia-Saurischia model of phylogenetic relations), their living representatives (birds) and their closest extant relatives (crocodylomorphs).
+Overview of major mesozoic archosaur groups, with a focus on the diversity of non-avian dinosaurs (traditional/Ornithischia-Saurischia model of phylogenetic relations).
 Also available as a poster (PDF, A4).

 Major groups of saurischian dinosaurs.